digital-skills-for-researchers/slideshows/_modules/course-introduction/course-purpose/index.md

     notes:
       Many fields have studies reporting very low replication rates

   - content: |

+      ## We have the technology

+      Computation has becoming an increasingly large part of the scientific process Data collection and storage, processing, analyses, visualization and conclusion all depend more and more on computation

+  - content: |
       ## Course Aims
-      By the end of this course you should have the knowledge and skills to publish reproducible science research
+      By the end of this course you should have the knowledge and skills to publish reproducible science research.

-      note: (and hopefully some of you will infact do that)
+      (and some of you may actually publish!)

   - content: |
       ## Course Philosophy

-      * Assessed on personal progress, not relative to peers
+      You will be assessed on personal progress, not assessed relative to your peers.

-      * Skills are means to an ends, not the goal
+      Skills are means to an ends, not the goal.
-      * Point 3

   - content: |
       ## Course Structure

-      * 11 modules
+      * 9 modules
-      * Fist halve of the course - technical skills
+      * Fist half of the course is technical skills
-      * Second half - more conceptual using skills learnt in first half
+      * Second half is more conceptual, using skills learnt in the first half
-      * Ongoing assignments and working on your project
+      * Ongoing assignments and work on your project